Quest for nuclear quadrupole relaxation in HgCa$_{2}$Ba$_{2}$Cu$_{3}$O$_{8+\delta}$: Experimental Test

-Equation~(\ref{MQ}) serves to estimate both $^{63}W_M$ and $^{63}W_Q$ separately from the central transition line.
-However, the precision on $^{63}W_Q$ depends on the data of the recovery curves.
-Further precise measurements of the recovery curves are needed to confirm $^{63}W_Q$, because the deviation of the actual recovery curve from the purely magnetic function is small and the values of $^{63}W_Q$ are comparable to the experimental uncertainty.
+Equation~(\ref{MQ}) is used to estimate both $^{63}W_M$ and $^{63}W_Q$ separately from the central transition line.
+Experimental resolution on the recovery curve data is crucial to determine $^{63}W_M$ and $^{63}W_Q$.
+Further precise measurements of the recovery curves are required to confirm $^{63}W_Q$, because the deviation of the actual recovery curve from the purely magnetic function is small and the values of $^{63}W_Q$ are comparable to the experimental uncertainty.